 - a completed application,

 - a written, signed statement explaining why Michigan is one’s true home,

 - a letter from the employer of the family member providing the major support for the student, stating the family member’s position title, when the Michigan employment began, and, for aliens, the status of any application for permanent residency; and

 - documentation of the Michigan home (lease or home purchase document) must be included.

 Applicants also are responsible for providing any other documentation necessary to support their claim to resident eligibility.
 Additional documentation may be required by the university.

 Applicants or students who provide false or misleading information or who intentionally omit relevant information in any document relevant to residency eligibility may be subject to legal or disciplinary measures including revocation of admission or expulsion.
 Students improperly classified as residents based on this type of information will have their residency classification changed and may be retroactively charged nonresident tuition for the period of time they were improperly classified.

-A graduate student wishing to terminate his or her graduate student standing with the university may do so by submitting a letter to Graduate Study and Lifelong Learning.
-Graduate Study and Lifelong Learning will cancel the student’s admission status, effective the date the letter is received.
-If the student is registered for classes at the time of his or her resignation, Graduate Study and Lifelong Learning will ask the Office of the Registrar to withdraw the student effective the date of the resignation.
+A graduate student wishing to terminate his or her graduate student standing with the university may do so by submitting a letter to Oakland University Graduate School.
+Oakland University Graduate School will cancel the student’s program status, effective the date the letter is received.
+If the student is registered for classes at the time of his or her resignation, Oakland University Graduate School will notify the Office of the Registrar to withdraw the student effective the date of the resignation.
 The University Refund Policy applies for resignation after the first day of classes.
 If a refund is due, it will be mailed to the student.